0to10/software-development-workflow/README.md

 Tasks that exceed the desired 5-hour limit should be split up.
 Deliverables that need to be split up should be combined into a story.

+### Preparation

+Before commencing with any work, try to set an expectation of what you have to do to complete the work and meet the desired goal.

+From a development perspective, some of these questions might help:
+- Which areas of the software application do you expect to be working on?
+- Which other components / areas of the software application are related to the area you are expecting to work on?
+- Are you expecting to primarily add, change or delete code?
+- What is the coverage level of the code you are expecting to work on?
+- Do you understand the purpose / business logic of the requested change?
+- Are there any other pending tasks that will make changes to the same parts of the software application?
+- Do I know who to reach out to if I come across any blockers[^1]?

+[^1]: A blocker does not have to be technical, be sure to have people to reach out to with any type of blocker.